Tutorials

 Published May 23, 2022

-Back in March, 2022, the DDEV team announced support for Colima , an open-source Docker Desktop replacement for Mac OS X. Based on the fact that Colima is open-source, Docker Desktop's new license terms, and the apparent performance gains of using Colima it seems like a no-brainer to give it a spin.
+Back in March, 2022, the DDEV team announced support for Colima, an open-source Docker Desktop replacement for Mac OS X. Based on the fact that Colima is open-source, Docker Desktop's new license terms, and the apparent performance gains of using Colima it seems like a no-brainer to give it a spin.
 First off, it's almost a drop-in replacement for Docker Desktop.
 I say almost for one reason, as any existing DDEV projects will need to have their databases reimported.
-In other words, if you have an existing project up-and-running in DDEV, then add Colima, then restart the project, your
+In other words, if you have an existing project up-and-running in DDEV, then add Colima, then restart the project, your database

 DDEV + Pantheon Integration